YazanAamer/kotlin_questions/README.md

 ## Destructuring Declarations

 - Write a program that uses destructuring declarations to unpack the properties of a data class `User`.

+# Notes

+* This repository will be the single source of truth for learning Kotlin.
+However, I will add a bonus application that you can finish alongside these exercises.

+The application will be about creating an activity that views your name.
+You need to center your name in the middle using both XML files and Jetpack Compose functions.
+You can use LLM for this project but not for writing code, just for clarifying concepts and understanding new syntax.
+You can write this project at any part of this project's lifecycle (you don't have to finish the whole Kotlin exercises to write it, but it's better if you do).